 It accepts logs up to 20 inches long and comes with a top heat exchanger that allows users to maximize the blower system’s benefits.

-Key features of the Escape 1800i include the 69% HHV efficiency and 74% LHV efficiency.
+Key features of the Escape 1800i include 69% HHV efficiency and 74% LHV efficiency.
 The optimum efficiency, meanwhile, is 77%.
-Also, it’s a non-catalytic stove but EPA-rated and approved in 2020.
+Also, it’s a non-catalytic stove but EPA-rated and approved in 2021.